 In an attempt to gauge the conversion rates of the clients Conversio has found out: some of the unicorn stores manage to keep their PCR (Product Page Conversion rate) as high as 49%!
 The average out of the surveyed 2687 e-commerce stores is 7.9% with the median sitting at 5.97%.

 Indeed, the conversion rate of so-classified “unicorn” e-commerce stores is 8 times as high!
 Naturally, discrepancies can be ascribed to the price positioning or uniqueness of the item.
 But the design, structure, contents of the product page play the most vital role after all.

 We have vivisected a product page from the point of view of web design.
 We explored the latest UX trends.
 We considered SEO optimization factor.
 Everything for our readers to know: what to look for when creating a killer product page for their online store.

 First things first: images are a given now for every online store.
 They are a basic expectation of a customer.
 Great product imagery will not only increase your conversion but also will reduce your order return rates.
 The images supplied have to be:

 Visitors will judge you by the first visual impression.
 It’s just how things work.
 So you better do your best to make people say “Oh wow”.

 The video contributes to conversions and to your page on site stats, boosting your SEO results.
-Videos will increase your rankings in Google, leading to more customers checking out your product.
-Viewing a video takes an action – a user has to click a player to start a product video, thus, ranking your site higher with search engines.
+Videos will increase your rankings in Google, leading to more traffic.
+Viewing a video takes an action – a user has to click a player, thus, ranking your site higher with search engines.